 Ten Ways to Introduce Competition to Young Tennis Players

-Our thought was that one of these would emerge as her favorite and that would be the sport she would pursue on a more serious basis.
-But there was one big difference between our sport and all those others and I did not understand it until I registered her for these other sports.
+Our thought was that one of these would emerge as her favorite, and that would be the sport she would pursue more seriously.
+But there was one big difference between our sport and all those others, and I did not understand it until I registered her for these other sports.

 Every time we signed her up for another sport, we got an information sheet that included two things.